BarclayII/AIMv6/doc/labs/lab0-prerequisites.markdown

     + A serial-to-USB converter.
     + A SATA-to-USB converter.

-### Ramping up the ISAs
+### ISA and ABI

+*Instruction Set Architecture* includes data types, registers, instructions, addressing modes, interrupt and exception handling, and everything else one must understand for **writing programs in assemblies**.

+*Application Binary Interface* includes the specifications and conventions of register usage, function calls, stacks, and everything else one must understand for **writing programs in assemblies and C together**.

-Ramping up the ISAs involves heavy reading.
+Ramping up an ISA and an ABI involves heavy reading.
 Prepare yourself to read long, boring, potentially poorly-documented manuals.

 Here are some warmups, however: